Discontinuous Structural Transitions in Fluids with Competing Interactions: Introduction

-This work focuses on examining the qualitative changes in the structural behavior of the system as the potential transitions from the square-shoulder case to more complex potentials, where the second section is always a repulsive barrier ($\epsilon_2 > 0$).
+This work focuses on examining the qualitative changes in the structural behavior of a system as the potential transitions from the square-shoulder case to more complex potentials, where the second section is always a repulsive barrier ($\epsilon_2 > 0$).

 If both $\epsilon_1$ and $\epsilon_2$ are positive, the total correlation function $h(r)$ is expected to exhibit oscillatory decay.
-At very low temperatures, this decay has a wavelength on the order of the range of the repulsive barrier ($\lambda_2 \sigma$).
-Conversely, at very high temperatures, the wavelength aligns with the hard-core diameter ($\sigma$).
+At very low temperatures, this decay has a wavelength in the order of the range of the repulsive barrier ($\lambda_2 \sigma$).
+Conversely, at very high temperatures, the wavelength aligns with the hard core diameter ($\sigma$).
 At a given density, the transition between these behaviors can occur either continuously or discontinuously.
 In the latter scenario, a discontinuous oscillation crossover (DOC) line would emerge, akin to the one observed in binary hard-sphere mixtures \cite{PBYSH20, PYSHB21, GDER04, GDER05, SPTER16, RCDRSSV24}.

-On the other hand, if $\epsilon_1 < 0$ and $\epsilon_2 > 0$, one might expect the presence of a Fisher--Widom (FW) line, which separates a region in the $T$ vs $\rho$ plane where the asymptotic decay of $h(r)$ is damped oscillatory from a region where the decay is purely exponential and monotonic.
+On the other hand, if $\epsilon_1 < 0$ and $\epsilon_2 > 0$, one might expect the presence of a Fisher--Widom (FW) line, which separates a region in the $T$ vs. $\rho$ plane where the asymptotic decay of $h(r)$ is damped in an oscillatory way from a region where the decay is purely exponential and monotonic.
 For a given $\epsilon_2 > 0$, a competition between a DOC line and an FW line could arise as $\epsilon_1$ transitions from positive to increasingly negative values.